thomasjallerton/nimbus-framework/docs/resources/KeyValueStore.md

 Key-Value stores allow you to store objects based on an external key.
 Similar to Java `Maps<Key, Value>` where the Value is the defined object.

 ## Basic Usage
-The @KeyValueStore com.nimbusframework.nimbuscore.annotation on a class is used to deploy a key-value store table.
+The @KeyValueStore annotation on a class is used to deploy a key-value store table.
 Fields that you want to be included in the table must be annotated with `@Attribute`.

 This is an example of a class declared as a KeyValueStore: